dougsmock/ruby-hardway/README.md

 ex19.rb: The variables in your function are not connected to the variables in your script, which is throwing me off early in this class.
 This chapter covers that.

 ex20.rb: The study of functions continues, showing how functions and files work together.

+ex21.rb: Time to see how functions can accept arguments and return answers to math equations and/or strings.
+The "return" command is introduced, though a author-suggested test shows the script defaults to perform the last calculation.